 4. EXECUTIVE POSITIONS

-4.1 The special interest group executive shall consist of at least three members: Chair, Vice-Chair and Secretary-Treasurer.
+4.1 The special interest group executive shall consist of at least four members: ChairVice-Chair,Secretary-Treasurer, and Past Chair

 4.2 Duties of Chair –The Chair shall preside at all meetings of MAIG and will advance the interests of MAIG.
 Other duties include a submission on MAIG’s activities to the AAO Annual General Meeting Annual Report and a report to MAIG on the group’s activities at MAIG’s Annual General Meeting.
-The Chair shall also be responsible for ensuring that regular updates on MAIG’s activities are submitted to the AAO publication, Off the Record.
+The Chair shall also be responsible for ensuring that regular updates on MAIG’s activities are submitted to the AAO publication, Off the Record, and is expected to attend the AAO’s Annual Leadership Meeting.

-4.3 Duties of Vice-Chair – The Vice-Chair shall attend all general and executive meetings of MAIG and chair meetings if the Chair is unable to do so.
-The Vice-Chair will advance the interests of MAIG.
+4.3 Duties of Vice-Chair – TheVice-Chair shall attend all general and executive meetings of MAIG and chair meetings if the Chair is unable to do so.
+They shall develop and publish the annual MAIG newsletter the “MAIGazine” in co-operation with the Chair and Secretary-Treasurer.
+The Vice-Chair will work to advance the interests of MAIG.

-4.4 Duties of Secretary-Treasurer – The Secretary Treasurer shall attend all general and executive meetings.
-S/he, in co-operation with the Chair, shall prepare an agenda for each meeting and is responsible for the distribution of all correspondence including the minutes and agenda.
-The Secretary Treasurer is the official record-keeper for MAIG.
-S/he shall submit an annual financial statement to the AGM and in co-operation with the rest of the MAIG Executive, prepare an annual budget.
-This financial report and proposed budget shall be submitted to the AAO Treasurer, who manages the MAIG account, by September of each year.
+4.4 Duties of Secretary-Treasurer –The Secretary-Treasurer shall attend all general and executive meetings.
+They, in co-operation with the Chair, shall prepare an agenda for each meeting and is responsible for the distribution of all correspondence including the minutes and agenda.
+The Secretary-Treasurer is the official record-keeper for MAIG.
+They shall submit an annual financial statement to the AGM and in co-operation with the rest of the MAIG Executive, prepare an annual budget.
+This financial report,proposed budget, and request for core funding shall be submitted to the AAO Treasurer, no later than 30 days after the AAO AGM.

+4.5 Duties of the Past Chair – For a term of one year, the Past Chair provides guidance to the current Chair and shall attend all general and executive meetings of MAIG.
+They shall coordinate succession planning following the election of the current Chair, including notifying the AAO Board of Directors when the Chair is elected.
+The Past Chair may also serve as Chair in the absence of the Chair and Vice-Chair.

 5. EXECUTIVE ELECTION PROCEDURES AND VACANCIES